 2) Leaving Branding Off the Table

-Defining your brand is a key component to credit union marketing.
-What sets your credit union apart?
-How do you want your staff to interact with your members?
+Defining your brand is a key component to bank or credit union marketing.
+What sets your bank or credit union apart?
+How do you want your staff to interact with your members/customers?
 How about with the general public?
-What have you defined that you'd like to be the ideal member experience?
+What have you defined that you'd like to be the ideal user experience?

 The goal is to let your brand shine through in all of your marketing efforts and communications and to authentically differentiate yourself and show potential new members/customers what they can expect from your credit union.